melonproject-archive/documentation/chapters/registry.md

   Member variables:

   `bool exists` - A boolean to conveniently and clearly indicate existence in a mapping.
-  `address adapter` - The address of the exchange's corresponding adapter contract registered.
+  `address exchangeAddress` - The address of the exchange contract.
   `bool takesCustody` - A boolean indicating the custodial nature of the exchange.
   `bytes4[] sigs` - An array of exchange function signatures which have been whitelisted.